Unbiased analysis of primordial non-Gaussianity: the multipoles of the full relativistic power spectrum: Results and Discussion

 \section{Results and Discussion}

-This section is structured as follows: first we discuss the nature of the integrated contribution to the power spectrum, secondly we explore bias in the determination of $\fNL$ if one neglects different corrections in their analysis, \cref{sec:bias}, and lastly we discuss the forecasted constraints on $\fNL$ when we need to account for uncertainty in our luminosity function, \cref{sec:fnl_constraints}, and how this situation improves if we consider a multi-tracer approach, \cref{sec:multi_tracer_result}.
+This section is structured as follows: first we discuss the nature of the integrated contribution to the power spectrum \cref{sec:integrated_results}, secondly we explore bias in the determination of $\fNL$ if one neglects different corrections in their analysis, \cref{sec:bias} and lastly we discuss the forecasted constraints on $\fNL$ when we need to account for uncertainty in our luminosity function, \cref{sec:fnl_constraints}, and how this situation improves if we consider a multi-tracer approach, \cref{sec:multi_tracer_result}.
+The forecasting setup and methods are described in \cref{sec:forecast_setup}, while the specifications used for each survey are described in \cref{sec:survey_details}.
+Additional results for each integrated contribution are contained in \cref{ap:components} and additional graphs are included in \cref{ap:more_plots}.